OpenDriveLab/OccNet/README.md

 # Scene as Occupancy
 </div>

-We believe **Occupancy** is a `general` representation of the scene and help perception and planning in the full-stack of autonomous driving.
+We believe **Occupancy** serves as a `general` representation of the scene and could facilitate perception and planning in the full-stack of autonomous driving.

 https://github.com/OpenDriveLab/OccNet/assets/54334254/92fb43a0-0ee8-4eab-aa53-0984506f0ec3